-At the time of PPS 4-14009, staff made the finding that no further action by the Planning Board was required, which was adopted in Prince George's County Planning Board Resolution No. 14-142.
-Staff recommends a similar finding be made with this application, since no work can proceed without EPA approval.
+At the time of PPS 4-14009, no further action by the Planning Board was required, as found in Prince George's County Planning Board Resolution No. 14-142.
+It is similarly found with this PPS that no further action by the Board is required, since no work can proceed without EPA approval.

 The site will require an approved site development grading erosion and sediment control plan.
 The Prince George's Soil Conservation District may add further conditions during its review, such as the conditions that were issued for the Hotel at the University of Maryland site development grading erosion and sediment control plan.
 That plan conditioned that a geotechnical study and report for the UMD site be provided.
 DPIE will require the applicant to remove any unsuitable fill from the site, unless they grant a waiver to allow it to remain.
-Staff recommends that prior to acceptance of a DSP, the applicant shall submit a geotechnical report which delineates the location and extent of all unstable fill within the limits of PPS 4-22034.
+Prior to acceptance of a DSP, the applicant shall submit a geotechnical report which delineates the location and extent of all unstable fill within the limits of PPS 4-22034.